ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 Make a `POST /instance_identity/v1/iam_token` call and specify the ID of the trusted profile.
 This request uses the instance identity access token and a trusted profile linked to a virtual server instance to generate an IAM access token.
 The trusted profile can be linked either when you create the instance or provided in the request body.

-Beta users should migrate to the metadata service API to generate an IAM token using`POST /instance_identity/v1/iam_token`, as shown in an example below.
-Using the IAM API to pass the instance identity access token and generate an IAM token is being deprecated.
+The IAM API used to pass the instance identity access token and generate an IAM token is being deprecated.
+Beta users should migrate to the metadata service API to generate an IAM token using `POST /instance_identity/v1/iam_token`.
 {: note}

 Example request: